About Arija A. (aka. Ari Archer)

 # Personality and Growth

-People often describe me as kind, accepting, open-minded, and non-judgemental - I try to approach interactions with empathy and accept people regardless of what they've been through as much as I can.
-They also tend to notice my analytical side and sometimes label me as creative, passionate, or intelligent because of how I approach problems.
+People often describe me as kind, accepting, open-minded, and non-judgemental.
+I try to approach interactions with empathy and acceptance.
+They also tend to notice my analytical side and sometimes label me as so, because of how I approach problems.

-I'm also actively working on better communication skills, self-improvement, and mental health — things that are ongoing processes rather than destinations.
+I'm also actively working on better communication skills, self-improvement, and mental health.
 Learning to manage anxiety and emotional grounding has become quite important to me, especially as I navigate through various challenges in the world.

 # Favourite Number